goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Make the test speak at the requirements level so it's self-explanatory also to QA engineers and developers who are not familiar with the code internals.
 State in the test name what is being tested (unit under test), under what circumstances, and what is the expected result

-**Otherwise:** A deployment just failed, a test named “Add product” failed.
+**Anders:** A deployment just failed, a test named “Add product” failed.
 Does this tell you what exactly is malfunctioning?

 🔗 [**Read More: Include 3 parts in each test name**](/sections/testingandquality/3-parts-in-name.md)